carlsborg/dust/docs/create_cluster.md

 ### Creating a new cluster

-Optionally there is support to sync a very minimal cluster spec to the cloud.

-The $cluster create command uses troposphere to convert a cluster config of the form below to an AWS cloudformation template, and then uses the cloudformation apis to start the cluster.
+The "cluster create" command uses troposphere to convert a cluster config of the form below to an AWS cloudformation template, and then uses the cloudformation apis to start the cluster.

 Firewall/ec2 security groups are configured to:
 - allow incoming tcp connections on all ports between nodes
-- allow incoming ssh connections on port 22 from the outside
+- allow incoming ssh connections on port 22 and all ICMP from the outside
 - allow all outgoing connections

 sample1.yaml